 Call for Abstract

-33rd International Congress on Cardiology and Medical Interventions, will be organized around the theme “Theme: Defining the Future vision of Heart”
+33rd International Congress on Cardiology and Medical Interventions, will be organized around the theme “Theme: One step forward towards the Advancements in Cardiovascular Research and Heart Diseases”

 Annual Cardiology 2025 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Annual Cardiology 2025